 It forms the inner and outer structure of the seed inside the ovary of the flower.

-In simple words, Fertilization occurs at this stage. the fusion of sperm nuclei in egg nuclei is the final step of fertilization of the flower.
+In simple words, Fertilization occurs at this stage. the fusion of sperm nuclei in egg nuclei is the final step of fertilization of any flower.

 This phenomenon happens with every ovule simultaneously.
 The Ovule form the structure of the seed.
 The zygote and endosperms collectively form the cotyledons and the embryo within the seed.